disaverio/DEM_heightmap/README.md

 # Heightmap

-Tool for creation of 3D map of terrain from raster [DEM](https://en.wikipedia.org/wiki/Digital_elevation_model) files.
-Implementation adopts [three.js](https://threejs.org/), a 3D javascript library.
+Lib for creation of 3D map of terrain from raster [DEM](https://en.wikipedia.org/wiki/Digital_elevation_model) files.
+Implementation adopts [three.js](https://threejs.org/).

 It supports all raster **DEM files** format (.hgt, .bil, etc..) and all resolutions (3 arc seconds, 1 arc seconds, or more) with big/little endianness where each file describes a LATxLON sector.